movementlabsxyz/MIP/MIP/mip-58/README.md

    - Cheaper transactions because of reduction of logic.
    - Consolidate Initiator and Counterparty into a single contract (this might be the most dangerous thing proposed but it has already been proposed for current implementation).

+4. **Rate Limiting**:
+   - Rate limiting & insurance fund has been a very fruitful and important security aspect that secures the ecosystem as a whole and should be implemented here.

 Solidity

 ```solidity